BRIEF-ASEED HOLDINGS to offer off-floor distribution of shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it plans to offer an off-floor distribution of 250,000 shares of its stock at the price of 726 yen per share, on the Tokyo Stock Exchange on May 27
+* Says it plans to offer an off-floor distribution of 250,000 shares on Tokyo Stock Exchange between May 27 and June 1

-* Says the limitation for purchase of the distribution is up to 2,000 shares for each customer
+* Says the limitation for distribution is up to 2,000 shares for each customer

 Further company coverage: (Beijing Headline News)